Shlok-Bhakta/yapper/README.md

 Welcome to my project, **Yapper**!
 It's a super simple speech-to-text application, so that's why it's a little derpy lol.
 The project is just a 200-line Python script written by Claude and ChatGPT.
 Its pretty much a minimal GTK wrapper for [openai-whisper-cpp](https://github.com/ggerganov/whisper.cpp).
 Also thank you so much to [SeungheonOh](https://github.com/SeungheonOh) for helping me with the nix flake!

 ## Requirements
-NixOS System (works on other distros please make an issue and ill try my best to help) Tested Only on Hyprland
+- NixOS System (works on other distros please make an issue and ill try my best to help)
+- Tested Only on Hyprland
-Nvidia GPU With CUDA Support on a System Level (nvidia-smi shows CUDA support) (make an issue if you want to use this without an Nvidia GPU ill try my best to help)
+- Nvidia GPU With CUDA Support on a System Level (nvidia-smi shows CUDA support) (make an issue if you want to use this without an Nvidia GPU ill try my best to help)

 ## Description

 The idea behind Yapper is simple: I wanted to click a button, speak into my microphone, and have everything transcribed automatically using GPT's Whisper model.
-It works fairly well, though it's a bit slow, so don’t expect too much.
+It works fairly well, though it's ~~bit slow~~ pretty fast with cuda now, so don’t expect too much.
 If there are bugs, I probably can’t fix them right away (do leave an issue though), but I will patch any that I run into personally.

 Here’s the flow:
 1. Speak into the microphone.